atlassian-archive/dataschool/dataschool/_chapters/data-governance/source-data-architecture.md

 ## Database Connections

 To use any source data in a database you'll want to create:

-1. Read-only Access Users
+1. Read-only Access Users (be careful)
-2. Read-only Replica (optional)
+2. Read-only Replica

 #### Read-Only User